 Coordination Committee.

 To facilitate this MOU, a UMD-ACRONYM Collaboration Coordination Committee (New ACRONYM) is formed.
 The UXXXX (New acronym) is composed of members of the Country name Program Office at UMD and members of the Name of Office at Collaborator ACRONYM.
-It is the New ’s responsibility to carry out collaboration-related duties and to report to the Deans of both Institutions.
+It is the New Committee’s responsibility to carry out collaboration-related duties and to report to the Deans of both Institutions.
 To facilitate the goals set forth in this MOU, one representative from each institution will be designated as a liaison with a primary responsibility of advancing the activities covered herein.

 UMD: Name